Scheduled Runs

 Notifications

-Toggle Notify via Email in the notification form, then add one or more recipient addresses.
+Turn on Notify via Email and add one or more recipient addresses.
 Voxli sends a summary email when a scheduled run finishes with at least one failure that meets your threshold.

 Slack

-Toggle Notify via Slack in the notification form, then enter the channel name (for example, general - no # prefix).
-Voxli posts a formatted message into that channel when a scheduled run finishes with at least one failure that meets your threshold.
+Turn on Notify via Slack and enter the channel name (for example, general - no # prefix).
+Voxli posts a message into that channel when a scheduled run finishes with a failure that meets your threshold.

 What’s next